codingMustache/codingMustache/README.md

 ## Joke of the Day

-Without geometry life is pointless.
+My sea sickness comes in waves.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Processor
+ 1. Secure
- 2. Power Supply
+ 2. Shamir
- 3. Hard Drive
+ 3. Schottky
- 4. Video Card
+ 4. Stable

 <details>
   <summary>Answer</summary>
-  Video Card
+  Shamir
 </details>